saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/GarbageCollection.md

 **Basics:**
 * Objects are allocated (ex: using new kwyword) in the heap of java memory.

-* Static members, class definitions (meta data) are stored in permGen/Metasoace.
+* Static members, class definitions (metadata) are stored in permGen/Metaspace.

 * Garbage collection(GC) is carried out by a daemon thread called **Garbage Collector**

 * We cannot force garbage collection to happen .

 * When new allocations cannot happen due to full heap you end up with **java.lang.OutOfMemoryError**. heap spaceand a lot of headaches.

 **Involves:**
 Mark:starts from root node ,walks the object graph and marks reachable as live.

 Delete: delete unreachable objects.

 Compacting: compact the memory by moving around the objects and making the allocation contiguous than fragmented.

 **Generational Collectors:**